 Advertising expenses are not recorded on the balance sheet as an asset because they are considered a cost of doing business.
 They do not have a future economic benefit.
 Therefore, advertising expenses are not capitalized and are expensed in the period in which they are incurred.

 When it comes to financial accounting, advertising expenses are typically considered part of operating expenses on the income statement.
 However, there are certain situations where advertising expenses can be considered an asset and included on the balance sheet.
+For an in-depth look at managing your operating expenses effectively, you can refer to our guide on how to optimize business expenses.

 According to AccountingTools, advertising is recorded as an asset when there is a reliable and demonstrated relationship between total costs and future benefits resulting directly from the incurrence of those costs.
 For example, if an entity has reliable evidence that, if it sends out a certain number of mailers, it will generate a certain amount of revenue, then the cost of those mailers can be considered an asset and included on the balance sheet.